Table of Contents

 As the home is painted and reconstructed, you can be exposed to debris, paint fumes, and dust, posing potential health risks.

 Can Mold be in my Ductwork?

+Yes, mold loves to grow and live in uncleaned or unkept air ducts or dry vents.
 Mold is usually visible around the ceilings and walls of homes and businesses, but it can also be hidden within the air ducts, which may not be visible to the naked eye.
 However, the unusual musty mold smell is often the first sign of mold presence in the air vents.

 There are numerous adverse effects of dealing with mold in air vents.
 Long exposure can lead to serious health concerns and trigger allergic reactions such as

 - nasal blockage